onhate/cube.js/docs/content/Configuration/Multitenancy-Setup.md

 );
 ```

-Now, we can access them as [authInfo](config#request-context-auth-info) object inside the context object.
+Now, we can access them as [securityContext](config#request-context-security-context) object inside the context object.
 Let's first use [contextToAppId](config#options-reference-context-to-app-id) to create a dynamic Cube.js App ID for every combination of `appId` and `userId`.

 [[warning | Note]]